samTheDeveloper/scikit/Readme.md

 * [Status](#status)

 ## General info
-A project that uses the scikit learn library to predict outcomes faster
+A project that uses the scikit learn library to predict outcomes faster.

 ## Libaries
 * scikitlearn